semiod-github/semiod-github.github.io/udemy2.md

      61 Kubernetes from Scratch
 	  Create a master and slave ubuntu server
-          Server - Contains binarie for master server components like API server , controller manager, scheduler and others.
+          Server - Contains binaries for master server components like API server , controller manager, scheduler and others.
 	  Node - Contains binaries required by worker nodes kubelet, i kube-proxy
 	  Client - Binaries required by client, Kubectl https://kubernetes.io/docs/setup/release/notes
-	  Note : etcd is a seperate repo as its not managed by Kubernetes
+	  Note : etcd is a separate repo as its not managed by Kubernetes

 	  There are multiple components which will be communicating with each other
-	  When communication is in plain-text, it is prone to lot of attacks. hence it is importnat to have secure communication between multiple components.
+	  When communication is in plain-text, it is prone to lot of attacks. hence it is important to have secure communication between multiple components.
 This can be achieved with the help of certificates. certificate Authority is an entity which issues digital certificates. key part is that both the receiver and the sender trusts the CA.